 We ask our guests to:

 - be aware of their shopping behaviour and try not to leave too much plastic waste behind; we provide free drinking water for our guests – please bring a refill bottle;

-- turn off bedroom lights and air fans on their way out in the mornings and evenings;
+- turn off lights, air conditioning and air fans on their way out;

 - save water: be conservative with fresh water use and make sure all showers and taps are closed after use;

 - don’t throw anything in the toilets (Indonesia does not have central sewage treatment systems).

 Please read our eco-travelling tips here.